-Twice a month, MUNY members receive a permit, that gives them priority in the spots where they are scheduled to perform.
+Twice a month, MUNY members receive a street performer license for NYC, that gives them priority in the spots where they are scheduled to perform.
 While MUNY members may get first dibs on those premiere spots, performers do not have to be MUNY members to perform in the subway system.

 For performance hot spots not managed by the Metropolitan Transportation Authority’s Music & Arts program, there’s busking etiquette that musicians should follow if they want to be welcomed among their peers.